thegroundhogwhisperer/Ay-yahs-Greenhouse/Greenhousestatusttsrf/Readme.md

 # /without_notify-send/greenhousestatuscronttsrf.py

 Python script configured for execution from a crontab that retrieves the latest greenhouse environmental data produced by /Greenhouse/greenhouse.py in CSV format using the wget application. greenhousestatusstartupttsrf.py produces text-to-speech using the Ubuntu speech-dispatcher containing the current greenhouse environmental status.
-The text-to-speech audio output can be connected to a radio in VOX (voice-operated exchange) mode allowing for radio frequency transmission of the current greenhouse environmental conditions.  fdsafd fafds afdsa fdsa
+The text-to-speech audio output can be connected to a radio in VOX (voice-operated exchange) mode allowing for radio frequency transmission of the current greenhouse environmental conditions.

 # /without_notify-send/greenhousestatusstartupttsrf.py